Abeking & Rasmussen CEO Hans Schaedla: Yacht Style ‘Leader’ Interview

 Here at Abeking & Rasmussen, it’s in our genes to only be satisfied once the optimum has been improved.
 It is a journey of constant exploration and of pushing one’s limits.
 Envision, design and then construct are all parts of a continuous process in our shipbuilding approach, constantly in loop until the best has become even better.

-Numerous examples that have caused an international sensation include the engineering of the world’s fastest diesel-powered yacht with 46 knots back in 1972, the development of non-magnetic steel or, more recently, the [email protected]&R technology.
+Numerous examples that have caused an international sensation include the engineering of the world’s fastest diesel-powered yacht with 46 knots back in 1972, the development of non-magnetic steel or, more recently, the SWATH@A&R technology.

 What absolutely ensures Abeking & Rasmussen’s worldwide reputation is the ability to turn the most challenging requirements into customer satisfaction, in all domains of shipbuilding, whether it’s superyachts, naval ships, special vessels or cruise ships.
 We constantly transfer our knowledge in each discipline across our entire fleet of vessels.